Table of Contents

 ACL reconstruction surgery can be performed on an outpatient basis, meaning that the patient does not have to stay in the hospital overnight.

-Recovery time from the surgery typically takes several months, but after that, most patients are able to return to their normal activities.
-When returning to competitive athletics it is important that athletes take at least 9 months to over a year to ensure a full recovery.
+Recovery time from the surgery typically takes several months, but after that, most patients can return to their normal activities.
+When returning to competitive athletics athletes must take at least 9 months to over a year to ensure a full recovery.

 Nonsurgical Treatment Options